aws-samples/cfn101-workshop/content/intermediate/templates/language-extensions/index.md

 :::expand{header="Need a hint?"}
 * Recall using the language extension in Part 1 of the lab to use a parameter for the deletion policy.
 * Don’t forget to reference the deletion policy parameter in your S3 bucket resource.
 * Additionally, recall how you added a CloudWatch dashboard earlier, add use the `NumberOfObjects` metrics for the relevant field.
 :::

 :::expand{header="Want to see the solution?"}
+* Add the `Transform: AWS::LanguageExtensions` line to the template like you did in Part 1 of the lab.
 * Edit the `Parameters` section to add the `DeletionPolicyParameter` like you did in Part 1 of the lab.
 * Underneath the `Resources` section for the `S3Bucket` resource, add the `DeletionPolicy` attribute with a reference to the parameter.
 * Underneath the `Resources` section, add the `Dashboard` resource.